tothemoon-org/extension-blocks/spec.md

 ### Commitment

-An upgraded miner willing to include entering outputs and/or an extension block is to include an extra coinbase output of 0 value.
-The output script exists as
+An upgraded miner willing to include extension block is to include an extra coinbase output of 0 value.
+The output script exists as such:
-such:

 ```
 OP_RETURN 0x24 0xaa21a9ef[32-byte-merkle-root]